maxvisser/rocketchat.github.io/_posts/2016/06/2016-06-13-rocketchat-accelerates-collaboration-at-southeastern-louisiana-university.md

 In the meantime, Matt came across the okTurtles blog entry [Five Open Source Slack Alternatives](https://blog.okturtles.com/2015/11/five-open-source-slack-alternatives/), which led him to Rocket.Chat.

 "I remember initially fiddling with MatterMost," he says.
-"But when I jumped into the public RC demo server and tested out the features, I was a believer!"
+"But when I jumped into the public RC open server and tested out the features, I was a believer!"
 That version was a little buggy at the time, he says, but he immediately saw the potential.

 Matt created a VM to host the Rocket.Chat and MongoDB server, and installed and configured the system without container management.
 In retrospect, he says he might have deployed using Docker, but hosting the system on a VM allowed them to migrate easily to an existing Disaster Recovery site, create near-instant clones, which was useful.